jtleek/jhsph753and4/assignments/README.md

 Assignments for JHSPH 753 and 754
 =============================

-How to submit
+How to submit data analyses
 ----------------

+### Homework problems

-1. Please submit all assignments to jtleek+753 gmail address and cc Amanda.
+1. Please submit all assignments to jtleek+methods14 gmail address and cc Amanda.
 2. For 753 email should have title "753-Assignment-1-LastName"
+3. All assignments and reviews are due by 10am on the due date.

+### Data Analysis assignments

-3. Please also submit data analysis assignments to [http://www.crowdgrader.org/](http://www.crowdgrader.org/).
+4. Please submit data analysis assignments to [http://www.crowdgrader.org/](http://www.crowdgrader.org/).
-4. All assignments and reviews are due by 10pm on the due date.
+8. All assignments and reviews are due by 10am on the due date.

-5. Late submissions are not accepted unless agreed to _in advance by at least one week_.
-6. The only acceptable formats for submissions are pdf files for text/math and R Markdown files for code.
+Late submissions are not accepted unless agreed to _in advance by at least one week_.
+The only acceptable formats for submissions are pdf files for text/math and R Markdown files for code.

 Assignment 1
 --------------